 Riding the Waves in Las Terrenas

-Situated an hour away from the secluded beach of Playa Rincón is the town of Las Terrenas, where a consistent gale is increasingly making it a popular spot for wind water sports.
+Situated an hour away from the secluded beach of Playa Rincón is the town of Las Terrenas, where a consistent gale is increasingly making it a popular spot for wind-water sports.
 Kitesurfers and wave surfers frequently visit the area during the months of September to December, gliding, spiraling in the air off a huge wave.

 For newbies, there’s an establishment that teaches surfing lessons, called the Carolina Surf School, headed by a former DR kitesurfing pro.
 It is located at the Playa Bonita, and you may enroll there at any time of the year.
-There are more options, too, at the Playa Punta Popy, where other kitesurfing establishments are located, and one may go there and observe noobs braving the ocean currents through the day.
+There are more options, too, at the Playa Punta Popy, where other kitesurfing establishments are located, and one may go there and observe noobs braving the ocean currents throughout the day.
 Of course, one can’t go wrong by relaxing in one of the pubs close to the beach, sipping a cocktail.

 Beach Hopping — by Boat